 - February 6, 2017: A new Downloaded Impressions metric was made available in DCM.
 This metric is a preview of the new count on download calculation methodology that will be used in the existing Impressions metric in October 2017.

 - March 1, 2017: Active View calculations use Downloaded Impressions for measurable and eligible impressions, causing viewability rates to increase.

-- September 2017: Mobile in-app impressions will use an improved approach for counting downloaded impressions.
+- September 11, 2017: Mobile app impressions use an improved approach for counting downloaded impressions.